Jackson Manuel

-Jackson John Manuel (born 24 February 2003) is a professional New Zealand footballer who plays as a midfielder for Northern League club Auckland City.
+Jackson John Manuel (born 24 February 2003) is a professional New Zealand footballer who plays as a midfielder for New Zealand National League club Western Springs.

 Career

 Manuel was first called up to the Wellington Phoenix first team in December 2021, but did not appear for the club until 19 March 2022, making his debut in a 4–0 loss to Newcastle Jets.

+On 30 June 2026, Manuel signed back for Western Springs alongside his brother, Riley.

 Personal life

 Manuel is of Ngāti Porou and Spanish descent.
+He attended St Patrick's College.